Becoming an Authentic Leader – Arriving at Your Destination

 Your individual definition of the leader you intend to be is the starting point of growth.
 What has been offered here are many of the things you have to think about and do on your way to being the leader you want to be.
 Whether you choose to make this journey or not, the choice is not about growth but about pain.
 You either choose the pain of discipline and change or the pain of comfort and regret.

-Now that you’ve arrived at your destination – starting adding to your toolbox, starting with cultivating active stakeholder engagement.
+Now that you’ve arrived at your destination – start adding to your toolbox, starting with cultivating active stakeholder engagement.